cashsun/hanabi/README.md

 ## Custom System Prompt

-Hanabi comes with predefined simple system prompt to show docs on terminal commands.
+Hanabi comes with predefined simple system prompt to show docs on terminal commands and provide date & timezone context.
 You can provide extra system prompt in the config.

 ```json
 // <user home folder>/.hanabi.json